uma-pi1/kgt5-context/README.md

 # KGT5-context

-This is the repository for the RepL4NLP workshop 2023 paper ["Friendly Neighbors: Contextualized Sequence-to-Sequence Link Prediction"](https://arxiv.org/abs/2305.13059).
+This is the repository for the RepL4NLP@ACL 2023 paper ["Friendly Neighbors: Contextualized Sequence-to-Sequence Link Prediction"](https://arxiv.org/abs/2305.13059).

 It is a simple extension of the verbalization of KGT5 with the 1-hop neighborhood of the query entity as context.